Associate Professor of Biology

 Email Address: email@example.com

 Before beginning at AU, Mark was a biology professor, an administrator at Chicago-area colleges, and a medical writer.
 Mark pursues a wide range of interests in biology and he is especially interested in promoting scientific literacy and enhancing K-12 science education.
-He enjoys bird-watching and camping with his sons, Joe and Tom, and wears out quite a few shoes training for marathons and triathlons.
-A good day is filled with teaching and learning, challenging work, and with any luck, running, cycling, cooking, writing, reading poetry, and conversation with colleagues and loved ones.
-Mark lives in Malta, IL.
+He enjoys bird-watching and camping with his family, and wears out quite a few shoes running roads and trails.

 Areas of Specialization

 Women in Science

 Highlights of Publications, Honors and Professional Contributions